-Broad match modifiers ensure that your ads will only show when someone's search includes words you've marked with a plus sign, such as +quick +hardwood +flooring installation or close variations of these terms.
-Close variants for broad match modifier include misspellings, singular and plural forms, abbreviations and acronyms, and stemmings (like "floor" and "flooring").
-Synonyms (like "quick" and "fast") and related searches (like "tile" and "laminate") aren't considered close variants for broad match modifier.
+Broad match modifiers ensure that your ads will only show when someone's search includes words that you've marked with a plus sign, such as +quick +hardwood +flooring installation, or close variations of these terms.
+Close variants for broad match modifier include misspellings, singular and plural forms, abbreviations and acronyms, stemmings (like 'floor' and 'flooring'), implied terms, synonyms and paraphrases, as well as variants of your keyword terms that have the same meaning.

 How broad match modifiers impact traffic and clicks

-Modifiers add more specificity to your broad match keywords, and therefore narrow their reach.
-So while using a broad match modifier can increase the relevance of your keywords, it in turn can decrease your expected traffic.
+Modifiers add more specificity to your broad-match keywords and, therefore, narrow their reach.
+So, while using a broad match modifier can increase the relevance of queries matching your keywords, it in turn can decrease your expected traffic.

-- If you've primarily used broad match keywords, consider adjusting your bids as you add more relevant modified broad match keywords.
+- If you've primarily used broad match keywords, consider adjusting your bids as you add modified broad match keywords.
 A higher cost-per-click (CPC) bid may increase your click volume and conversions.

-- Because modified broad match keywords will already capture searches that are close variations of your plussed terms, there's no need to build out multiple variations like +red +shoe and +red +shoes.
+- Because modified broad match keywords will already capture searches that are close variations of your plussed terms, there's no need to build up multiple variations like +red +shoe and +red +shoes and +shoe +red.